apjanke/octave-tablicious/doc/README.md

 ## Requirements

+Texinfo 6.0+, Perl, and Perl CPAN modules as described below.

 This toolchain requires Texinfo version 6.0 or newer.
 Might even need 7.x as of 2023.
 Texinfo versions 5.x and older will result in a lot of errors complaining about node relationships and whatnot.

+If you're on macOS and installed the newer Texinfo using Homebrew on a system that also has Texinfo tools from another source (like maybe MacTeX/TeXLive?), you may need to do a `brew link --overwrite texinfo` to force-link them, uninstall the other Texinfo-providing program, or do something else to reconcile that conflict.

 Perl modules, which must be installed in your perl environment: